 The business vehicle in question weighs less than 10,000 pounds.
 Most pickup trucks and SUVs don’t weigh nearly 10,000 pounds.
 This exception exists to disqualify large commercial box trucks and 18-wheelers.

-If you have a company truck that is acting like a lemon, talk to an attorney about your case to learn more about your legal options.
+If you have a company truck that is acting like a lemon, talk to a lawyer about your case to learn more about your legal options.

-Schedule a Private Case Review with a California Lemon Lawyer
+Schedule a Private Case Review with a Lemon Lawyer

 Don’t waste another day wondering if your truck is a lemon and being frustrated with a vehicle that you can’t trust or that you can’t drive.
 Find out once and for all if your truck is a lemon and if the vehicle’s manufacturer owes you a refund or a replacement.
 Doug Law has the knowledge and experience to review the evidence in your case, answer your questions, and take legal action if necessary.

-We are committed to helping our clients get what they deserve under the law after purchasing a lemon – and it all starts with a free, private case review with a compassionate, attentive lemon law attorney.
+We are committed to helping our clients get what they deserve under the law after purchasing a lemon – and it all starts with a free, private case review with a compassionate, attentive lawyer.
 To get started today, please contact us today online or give our office a call at (888) 246-0276.

 "Doug and Kristen were invaluable in getting GM to repurchase my Corvette due to the driveline defects in the car that Chevrolet could not fix after 9 visits.
 GM and the Chevy dealerships in La Mesa and Mission Valley were not helpful, giving me absurd excuses, runarounds and one time ultimately refusing to write the defects up after demonstrating them to one of their technicians.
 In short, I highly recommend them to handle any lemon law case you may have."